Blast kills hundreds at Gaza hospital; Hamas and Israel trade blame, as Biden heads to Mideast

 Hamas' Oct.
 7, attack in southern Israel killed more than 1,400 people, mostly civilians, and took some 200 captive into Gaza.
 Hamas militants in Gaza have launched rockets every day since, aiming at cities across Israel.

+Later, Jordan’s foreign minister told state-run television that Jordan had canceled the summit, saying that the war between Israel and Hamas was “pushing the region to the brink.”
+He said the meeting would be postponed.

+The comments emerged as Biden boarded the plane for his Mideast trip.
+Reporters shouted questions at him about the Jordan summit, but Biden did not answer.

 Hundreds of Palestinians flooded the streets of major West Bank cities including Ramallah, the seat of the Palestinian Authority, where protesters hurled stones at Palestinian security forces who fired back with stun grenades.
+Others threw stones at Israeli checkpoints, where soldiers killed one Palestinian, West Bank authorities said.
 Hundreds of people joined protests that erupted in Beirut and Amman, where an angry crowd gathered outside the Israeli Embassy.

+Biden's visit in part aims to prevent the war from sparking a broader regional conflict.
+Violence flared Tuesday along Israel's border with Lebanon, where Iranian-backed Hezbollah militants operate and where Israel has evacuated nearby towns.

-With tens of thousands of troops massed along the border, Israel has been expected to launch a ground invasion into Gaza — but plans remained uncertain.
+With tens of thousands of troops massed along the border, Israel has been expected to launch a ground invasion into Gaza, but its plans remained uncertain.

 “We are preparing for the next stages of war,” military spokesman Lt.
 Col. Richard Hecht said.
 “We haven’t said what they will be.
 Everybody’s talking about a ground offensive.
 It might be something different.”

-Throughout the day Tuesday, airstrikes killed dozens of civilians and at least one senior Hamas figure in the southern half of the Gaza Strip, where the Israeli military had told Palestinians to evacuate to.
+Throughout the day Tuesday, airstrikes killed dozens of civilians and at least one senior Hamas figure in the southern half of the Gaza Strip, where the Israeli military told fleeing Palestinians to go.
 An Associated Press reporter saw around 50 bodies brought to Nasser Hospital after strikes in the southern city of Khan Younis.

 An airstrike in Deir al Balah reduced a house to rubble, killing a man and 11 women and children inside and in a neighboring house, some of whom had evacuated from Gaza City.
 Witnesses said there was no warning before the strike.

-Shelling from Israeli tanks hit a U.N. school in central Gaza where 4,000 Palestinians had taken refuge, killing six people and wounding dozens, the United Nations Palestinian refugee agencysaid.
-At least 24 U.N. installations have been hit the past week, killing at least 14 of the agency’s staff.
+Shelling from Israeli tanks hit a U.N. school in central Gaza where 4,000 Palestinians had taken refuge, killing six people and wounding dozens, the United Nations Palestinian refugee agency said.
+At least 24 U.N. installations have been hit the past week, killing at least 14 members of the agency’s staff.

 The Israeli military said it was targeting Hamas hideouts, infrastructure and command centers.